 EU member states need to transpose the new Audiovisual Media Services (AVMS) Directive by 19 September 2020.

-To access the full report and benchmarks on the AVMS transposition, please click on “Access the full content” - or on “Request Access”, in case you are not subscribed to our European Media service.
+To access the full report, please click on “Access the full content” - or on “Request Access”, in case you are not subscribed to our European Media service.

 Prominence and discoverability in Europe of audiovisual media services of general interest

 New research by Cullen International shows that only two EU countries out of the fourteen studied are discussing the adoption of rules on ensuring the prominence of audiovisual media services of general interest.

 Cullen International’s new research covers privacy-related policies and regulations applicable in the Americas in relation to the current health emergency, including any special measures introduced.